logicly-au/pmhc-mds.com/_source/getstarted.md

 The <a href="https://docs.pmhc-mds.com/user-documentation/index.html">online user guide</a> is regularly updated to reflect each update release and outlines step by step instructions for each role within the PMHC MDS.

-A video training library will be released in July 2017.
+A video training library will be released in 2017.

-Online group training sessions can now be booked for July 2017.
+Online group training sessions can now be booked for August 2017.

 To register for online training, please nominate a staff member from the PHN or each Provider Organisation to coordinate the training session for your staff.
 Each session will be limited to 5 organisations or approx. 25 users.
 Group training